fivism/fivism.github.io/index.md

 ![Hammock](ham.gif)

 Currently studying informatics at the University of Oslo.
-I am a New York transplant always looking for ways to explore Oslo through a data-based lens.

 ### Earlier Academic Investigations
 - **[The New York Liquor Authority + GWR](files/liquor.pdf)**: Examining liquor license demographics in the Lower East Side using Geographically Weighted Regression